 Speak with your ATS provider about implementing auto-source tagging to eliminate the need for seekers to self-identify.
-Accurate sourcing of job response data is critical to improving candidate flow, enabling you to invest in the right sources to find the talent you need.
+Accurate sourcing of job response data is critical to your digital recruiting strategy, since it improves candidate flow and enables you to invest in the right sources to find the talent you need.

 Improve your job response by making sure job seekers can find your jobs.
 Seekers tend to use very simple and common search strings and keywords.
 Use specific and common titles with two or three descriptive keywords.
 You don’t have to be an expert to optimize your job title.
 Do your research using free keyword research tools on the Web like the Google AdWords Keyword Planner.

 Now that they’ve viewed your job, help job seekers understand why they want to work for you.
 Workers have more choices today and they’re becoming more sophisticated when it comes to job searches.
 That’s why it’s important to differentiate why your company and position are better than the next job in their search results.

 One way to stand out is with your job description.
 When optimized for the best online search results, a well-written job description can reach not just a wider audience, but also the right audience.
 But before you start writing from scratch, check out Monster’s job description templates.
 There you can find hundreds of free, SEO-optimized job descriptions in nearly every industry, from IT to trucking and education to web design.

 Even if you know how to get more job applicants to view your posting, don’t expect seekers to apply based on your job description alone—create a sense of urgency.
 Language that motivates the seeker to apply will help you get the most out of your digital recruiting efforts.